ionq/blqs/blqs/README.md

 Blqs is meant to be all about building programs and the intermediate representation of that program.
 In many ways it is meant to be a framework to help you build other frameworks.
-As such, blqs itself will be kept very simple, the ideas is that other frameworks can be built on top of it.
+As such, every attempt will be made to keep blqs simple, the ideas is that other frameworks can be built on top of it.

-The inspiration for blqs comes from Tensorflow's autograph library.
-The main difference is that we avoid using static analysis.